Master Bebop Guitar Lines: Build Jazz Vocabulary Using Triads

 Knowing enclosures, chromatic approaches, and triad connections is one thing.
 Actually using them when you’re improvising over a tune at tempo is something else entirely.
 The bridge between “I can do this as an exercise” and “this flows out naturally when I solo” requires a specific kind of practice.

-The mistake I see most often is guitarists who practice these elements in isolation but never integrate them into real musical contexts.
+Try This The mistake I see most often is guitarists who practice these elements in isolation but never integrate them into real musical contexts.
 You need to go from controlled drill to free improvisation in stages, not all at once.

 The 4-Stage Fluency Pipeline